 This is one command the Lord gave us to remember Him by and we take it seriously!
 (Luke 22:19-20; 1 Corinthians 11:23-29).

-In order to further the work of the kingdom of God on earth, we believe that Christians should give generously to support the church, ministers and missionaries.
-We should give freely, cheerfully and regularly, without coercion and harassment, to the glory of God (Deut 16:17; 1 Cor 9:14; 2 Cor 9:6-8).
+In order to further the work of the kingdom of God on earth, we believe that Christians should give generously to support the church, ministers, missionaries, the poor, the needy and relief efforts.
+We should give freely, cheerfully and regularly, according to our abilities, without coercion and harassment, to the glory of God (Deut 16:17; 1 Cor 9:14; 10:31; 16:1-2; 2 Cor 9:6-8).